MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 #### Set your availability objective

-The goal is to identify a set of factors and define their targets, which reflect the  quality of experience for successful workload usage.
+The goal is to identify a set of factors that influence the user experience and define their targets, which reflect the  quality of experience for successful workload usage.

 Objective setting exercises are driven by financial goals where business requirements are mapped to measurable metrics.